-I’m just a girl who grew up loving art but never really believed I could ever do anything with it to support myself.
+I’m just a girl who grew up loving sugar, but never really believed I could ever do anything with it to support myself.
 So I left it behind and graduated with my Business degree (’cause I had to pick something), and did accounting and HR for a great local company for almost 10 years.

 I loved that job.
 The owners were patient with me as I worked my schedule around college, and I learned more from them than I ever did in any expensive business classes.
 I am so thankful!